FelixLabelle/felixlabelle.github.io/_posts/2024-5-18-practical_tidbits-es-vector-search.md

 # Practical Tidbits: ElasticSearch with custom Embeddings (Vectors) for Versions Greater than 7.6

-Recently I was deploying embeddings used for [mapping](https://felixlabelle.github.io/2023/12/18/text-similarity-tasks.html#mapping) as part of a platform we're developing for work.
-We decided to use ElasticSearch (ES), specifically version 8.13.2.
+Recently I deployed embeddings on ElasticSearch for [mapping together two types of documents](https://felixlabelle.github.io/2023/12/18/text-similarity-tasks.html#mapping) [as part of a platform we're developing for work](https://www.pwc.com/us/en/products/risk-link.html).
 The reasons were
 1. We already had an instance of ES deployed
 2. There are existing data pipelines :)
-3. After some initial reading/research it looked feasible and relatively straightforward
+3. After some initial reading/research it looked relatively straightforward

-For point 3, there are two pieces of code I used as a reference.
-They both use ElasticSearch client to upload and query with custom embeddings
+There are two pieces of code I used as references.
+Both use ElasticSearch client to upload and query with custom embeddings
 1. [This blog post by Bachir (unsure about his last name) which uses SentenceTransformers](https://dzlab.github.io/nlp/2021/08/09/elasticsearch_bert/)
 2. [An example from ElasticSearch's lab team which uses TensorFlow](https://github.com/jtibshirani/text-embeddings)